anshul-c0des/buyer-leads/README.md

 - **Testing:** No unit tests currently due to limited experience; planned for future iterations
 - **Accessibility:** Basic accessibility practices followed, but full a11y compliance is a work in progress
-- **Deployment:** App is not deployed yet but is fully runnable locally

 ---